 1. A header line.
 Can be empty - e.g., {} .
 If authToken is enabled (see above) it should be included here as a field called authToken .
-When authToken is not set, the header line is optional.
+When auth set, the header line is optional.
 In this case, the first line will be treated as an event if does not look like a header record.

-In addition, if events need to contain common fields, they can be included here under fields.
-In the example below, region and AZ will be automatically added to all events.
+In addition, if events need to contain common fields, they can be included here under fields .
+In the example below, region and AZ will be automatically adde